Corruption, like so many things in life, is in the eye of the beholder.

 The position the Methodists had assumed in Charlie’s life was beginning to exhibit the strains of a double standard.
 It was right and proper for Charlie to fill a role in the fantasy world of missionary endeavor.
 If he was willing to go preach the Southern Methodist gospel to the Chinese, and to help put things right in China after 4000 misguided years, his sponsors would provide him with an abbreviated education and feed and clothe him modestly for the duration.
 Both parties thus had their cravings gratified.
 He was their token Celestial, but they had to draw the line at intimacy between a Chinaman and one of their own daughters.

-But Charlie was still struggling to reconcile himself to his new life.
+But Charlie was still having trouble reconciling himself to his new life.
 Although his Christian faith was sincere, his natural disposition was that of a hail fellow well met rather than a pulpit thumper.
-One day he broke down and confessed his feelings of loneliness and isolation to an acquaintance, whereupon the latter told him that what he really needed was a wife, and even suggested an eligible girl to him, offering to serve as the third-party matchmaker which Chinese tradition demanded.
-Nyi Kwei-twang was a daughter of a prominent Shanghai family which was also among the oldest Christian lines in all of China, dating its original conversion back to 1601.
+One day he broke down and confessed his feelings of loneliness and isolation to a Chinese acquaintance, whereupon the latter told him that what he really needed was a wife, and even suggested an eligible girl to him, offering to serve as the third-party matchmaker which Chinese tradition demanded.
+Nyi Kwei-twang lived in Shanghai, a daughter of one of the oldest Christian families in all of China, adherents of the one true faith since 1601.
 An unusually bookish teenage girl, she was considered less desirable than her older sisters because her mother, in a sudden fit of compassion, had elected not to bind her feet as she had theirs; this liability was the only reason she might be made available to the likes of Charlie Soon.
 But thanks to that happy accident, the match was made, and the two were married in the summer of 1887.
 What followed was by all indications a devoted and loving relationship.

 Yet Charlie still felt vaguely dissatisfied with his lot.
 Having experienced life in the big cities of the United States, he found provincial China intensely dull.
 “Charlie’s genius was not for steadfast missionary endeavor,” writes Sterling Seagrave.
 “He was an unusual character, a runaway, full of charm, energy, restlessness, and mercurial adaptability.
 Charlie was, in the end, gifted at breaking rules, not at keeping them.”